 Green Buildings Don’t Have To Cost More To Add Value

-It’s a lengthy 120-page report that considers the bigger picture for developers, building owners (including homeowners), and tenants.
+It’s a lengthy 120-page report considering the bigger picture for developers, building owners (including homeowners), and tenants.
 The focus, though, is largely commercial.
 Their findings show that:

-• Owners find there is slower depreciation of their investment and occupancy rates are higher.
+- Owners find slower depreciation of their investment and higher occupancy rates.

 It’s complicated, but a handful of other interesting findings include:

-• Sustainability isn’t the major cost driver on most projects.
-Rather, the challenge is to deliver energy-efficient (green) buildings within conventional budgets.
+- Sustainability isn’t the major cost driver on most projects.
+Rather, the challenge is to deliver energy efficient or green buildings within conventional budgets.

-• Even though building costs are increased, higher levels of certification result in higher sales premiums–especially for properties rated by the LEED and Green Star systems.
-The caveat, though, is that basic certification (e.g. LEED Silver) doesn’t add value.
+- Even though building costs are increased, higher levels of certification result in higher sales premiums–especially for properties rated by the LEED and Green Star systems.
+The caveat is that basic certification (e.g., LEED Silver) doesn’t add value.

 Ultimately, the message is twofold.